sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 only a single collection of sketches, for which it calculates all the pairwise comparisons.
 Since the comparisons are symmetric, it is approximately twice as fast as `multisearch`.

+The `-t/--threshold` for `multisearch` and `pairwise` applies to the containment of query-in-target and defaults to 0.01.
+To report _any_ overlap between two sketches, set the threshold to 0.

 ### Running `fastgather`

 The `fastgather` command is a much faster version of `sourmash gather`.